 Worldwide, there was an estimated 1.002 billion head of cattle in 2018, increasing by 6.5 million head over 2017.1 Global meat production has continued and appears to be continuing to grow.
-Although cattle now accounts for a comparatively smaller proportion of overall meat consumption, there were still over 68 billion tons of cattle meat produced in 2014.2 US Beef Exports alone in 2018 was worth 7.3 billion dollars3 so cattle farming continues to be a profitable business.
+Although cattle now account for a comparatively smaller proportion of overall meat consumption, there were still over 68 billion tons of cattle meat produced in 2014.2 US Beef Exports alone in 2018 was worth 7.3 billion dollars3 so cattle farming continues to be a profitable business.

 However, concerns about the environmental impact of cattle farming have increased.
 This is mainly due to cattle producing a substantial amount of methane gas of between 250 – 500 L each day.4 As a heat-trap, methane is more effective and efficient than the most prevalent greenhouse gas in the atmosphere (CO2) and is potentially a large contributor towards global warming.

 As livestock is a critical source of economic and nutritional sustenance for numerous communities, it is not likely cattle farming will end in the immediate future.
 Therefore, discovering ways to cut methane production from cows is a vital route to enhancing the sustainability of cattle farming and limiting its environmental impact.

 Discovering ways to cut methane production from cows is currently a highly active research area.
 Cows and other ruminant species produce methane as part of their digestion process.
 This is due to ruminants being one of the few species that can digest cellulose, which is what the cell walls in plants consist of.

 Breaking down cellulose is a multi-step process, which involves regurgitation and re-ingestion of the food and the utilization of a vast array of microbes that conduct fermentation of the plant material.
 The fermentation process is what produces most of the methane gas, which leaves the cow through flatus or eructation.